infosys-vietnam-book/infosys-vietnam-book.github.io/submission-guidelines.md

         </ul>
     </ul>
     <li>Originality: Submitted chapter must be original, unpublished work not previously published in a journal or conference, nor currently under review or consideration for publication elsewhere</li>
-    <li>As all chapters will be blind peer-reviewed, chapter submitted MUST NOT contain any information on the author(s) and affiliations)).
+    <li>As all chapters will be blind peer-reviewed, chapter submitted MUST NOT contain any information on the author(s) and affiliations.
 Chapters submitted for review not being anonymous will be rejected without review.</li>
     <li>Based on the peer reviews, Acceptance and Rejection decisions will be finalized by the Editors</li>
 </ul>